I-Man-H/PP1/Week 5/Week 5.md

 Imagine you work for an Environmental NGO which aims to limit the environmental impacts of the Adani Carmichael Mine.

   * Use the stakeholder analysis to map and discuss the stakeholders you need to be aware of for this project (i.e. to limit the environmental impacts of the Adani Carmichael Mine).
   * Use “Rainbow diagram” for classifying stakeholders (Figure 2 in Reed’s paper).
-Alternatively, you can use the "" diagram.
+Alternatively, you can use the "Influence-Interest" diagram.

 Discuss this in your group for about 20 minutes.
 Share your group discussion results/ideas in Padlet.
 Make sure to include the name of the scenario in the subject.